South African Heritage Dessert Origins

 Another classic South African dessert is the hertzoggie.
 It’s always a favourite, from bake sale tables to church bazaars.
 To prepare one of these indulgences, start with an open top pastry base and fill with apricot jam.
 It should then be topped with desiccated or grated coconut meringue topping and baked.

-Another fascinating history, the Hertzoggie came about after Prime Minister, J.B.M Hertzog promised to give women the vote and the coloured community equal rights.
-So, Cape Malay womxn created this treat in his honour.
+Another fascinating tidbit: the Hertzoggie came about after Prime Minister, J.B.M Hertzog, promised to give women voting power and the coloured community equal rights.
+So, Cape Malay women created this treat in his honour.
 After a couple of years, the Women’s Enfranchisement Act of 1930 made it clear that only the first of these promises would be fulfilled.
 The women once again took to their ovens and created a new version of the tartlet.
 But, this version had brown and pink icing and decided they would call it ‘tweegevrietjie’ or ‘two-faced cake’.
-Now you know to never double cross South African womxn!
+Moral of the story: never double cross South African women!

 Making boeber is a Cape Malay tradition usually reserved for the 15th night of Ramadaan, which indicates the middle of the fast.
 Boeber is a rich, creamy and milky drink.
 This delicious dessert contains vermicelli, sago, cardamom, cinnamon and has Indonesian ties.
 But, wherever it came from, Cape Town has clearly adopted it as their own.
 Boeber is eaten all over the world and there are various versions.
 However you like it, make it your own!
 Try adding some rose water, almonds or pistachios.